Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 [3] Ernie Eaton & Donald Curry

-[9] Fortunately, the wiring and reassembling of 38 were still underway so the car would not be used for service before next spring anyway.
+[9] Fortunately, the wiring and reassembling of 38 were still underway, so the car would not be used for service before next spring anyway.

 ~~~~~~~~~~~~~~~

-We continue the restoration work on the 1912, Narcissus, the only surviving high-speed, luxury interurban coach of the Portland-Lewiston Interurban.
+We continue the restoration work on the 1912 Narcissus, the only surviving high-speed, luxury interurban coach of the Portland-Lewiston Interurban.

 Click Here: Narcissus Restoration-Related Posts

-Being more than a century old, the stately, "Elegant Ride," Narcissus, is a gem.
-This shimmering precious stone of Maine transportation history is brilliantly resplendent as it emanates so many elements of history, including; time, places, people, and events, that it was coupled to, that when just a smattering of its seemingly innumerable stories are shared, the contents captivates, fascinates, then generates, interest to learn more 🙋.
+More than a century old, the stately "Elegant Ride," Narcissus, is a gem.
+This shimmering precious stone of Maine transportation history is brilliantly resplendent as it emanates so many elements of history, including time, places, people, and events, that it was coupled to, that when just a smattering of its seemingly innumerable stories are shared, the contents captivate, fascinate, and then generate interest to learn more 🙋.
 The majestic Narcissus is listed in the National Register of Historic Places.

-Please consider joining the epic journey to complete the Narcissus Project by making a donation today!
+Please consider joining the epic journey to complete the Narcissus Project by donating today!

 Click Here: Donation Options

-The restoration of this majestic icon of Maine's electric railway history is but one in a series of captivating stories containing an abundance of incredible coalition of narratives.
+The restoration of this majestic icon of Maine's electric railway history is but one in a series of captivating stories containing an abundance of incredible coalition narratives.

 Click Here: History-Related Posts - Narcissus and Portland-Lewiston Interurban